 Recycling Stations Offer Greener Options

 Seven recycling stations located around the church make it simple to recycle.
-Each station has three bins: one for plastics and metals, one for paper, and one for trash.
-Almost all plastics (except styrofoam) can be recycled, and all kinds of office paper, newspaper and used bulletins can be placed in the appropriate bins.
-FBC also recycles styrofoam, cardboard and used compact fluorescent bulbs (CFL’s) – just leave them next to the recycling stations for our maintenance team to pick up.
+Each paper recycling bin can take cardboard, office paper, newspaper and used bulletins.
+FBC also recycles cardboard and used compact fluorescent bulbs (CFL’s) – just leave them next to the recycling stations for our maintenance team to pick up.

 What Steps Are We Taking Towards Sustainability?